-Echo Mode gives you full control over the Replica’s speech by letting you bypass Tavus’s core layers and supply your own input directly.
+Echo Mode gives you full control over the face’s speech by letting you bypass Tavus’s core layers and supply your own input directly.
 There are two echo modes:

 Echo Mode is incompatible with perception.
 As a result, we recommend using Tavus’s Full Pipeline in its entirety for the lowest latency and most optimized multimodal experience.
 Integrations like LiveKit Agent or Pipecat only provide rendering, while our Full Pipeline includes perception, turn-taking, and rendering for complete conversational intelligence.